mohammad-taheri1/react-redux/README.md

 -  In default Environment, Each Action Creator returns an action object.
 -  Using Redux-Thunk,Each Action Creator returns an async function instead of an action object.
+-  Using Redux-Saga, Each Action Creator returns an action object.
+And Thne handle them differently

+## Redux-Thunk

+## Redux-Saga

+-  This library uses Generator Functions.
+-  A saga is like a separate thread in your application that is solely responsible for side effects